jessepav/lacygoill-wiki-backup/admin/systemd.md

     WantedBy=graphical.target

 Then, you would need to run `$ systemctl --user enable xbindkeys` and restart the system.
-It seems to work on Ubuntu 16.04; but maybe not on Ubuntu 18.04, for the latter you may need to replace `graphical.target` with `default.target`.
+It seems to work on Ubuntu 16.04; but  maybe not on Ubuntu 18.04, for the latter you might need to replace `graphical.target` with `default.target`.

 Note that  you need to  pass the `-n` flag  to xbindkeys; otherwise  the process fails to be started.